Fortran Resources

 • GNU g77 - Fortran 77 - no longer being developed

-• Minimalist GUI for Windows (MinGW) - package to enable above compilers to run under Microsoft Windows
+• Minimalist GNU for Windows (MinGW, Internet Archive capture) - package to enable above compilers to run under Microsoft Windows

 • DISLIN - high-level Fortran-callable plotting library for displaying data as curves, graphs, charts, plots, surfaces and maps